cernops/jens/INSTALL.md

 ### Setting a timeout for Git operations via SSH

-To protect Jens from hanging indefinetely in case of a lack of response from the remote, it's possible to override the SSH command and put a timeout in between so the Git operations don't run forever.
+To protect Jens from hanging indefinitely in case of a lack of response from the remote, it's possible to override the SSH command and put a timeout in between so the Git operations don't run forever.
 This only applies if the traffic to the remotes is transported via SSH.